BOTCoinNetwork/botcoin/docs/overview.rst

 accounts, and Contract accounts.
 Externally owned accounts have a balance, and Contract accounts have a balance and storage.
 The EVM State is the state of all accounts which is updated with every transaction.
-The underlying consensus engine ensures that every participant in a Monet Toolchain network processes the same transactions in the same order, thereby arriving at the same State.
+The underlying consensus engine ensures that every participant in a BOTCoin Network processes the same transactions in the same order, thereby arriving at the same State.
-The use of Contract accounts with the EVM makes it possible to deploy and use *SmartContracts* which we will explore in another document.
+The use of Contract accounts with the BVM makes it possible to deploy and use *SmartContracts* which we will explore in another document.

 What is an account file?